MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/dev-tools/access-instances.md

 The URL of the POS app is `https://usnconeboxax1pos.cloud.onebox.dynamics.com/`.

 The URL of the Cloud POS app is `https://usnconeboxax1pos.cloud.onebox.dynamics.com`.
-After you complete the configuration steps, this VM is provisioned with your Azure AD tenant.
-Your Azure AD admin account is mapped to a cashier worker account in demo data.
+After you complete the configuration steps, this VM is provisioned with your Microsoft Entra tenant.
+Your Microsoft Entra admin account is mapped to a cashier worker account in demo data.
 You can use this cashier account to easily activate a POS device in this environment.

 - Cashier user ID: **000160**
 - Cashier password: **123**